How Long to Keep a Paycheck Stub in 2020 ?

 For How Long Should You Keep Pay Stubs?

-When it comes to paying stubs, you should keep them for at least one year.
+When it comes to pay stubs, you should keep them for at least one year.
 Keep either a hard copy or a digital one of the past year’s worth of your monthly bank and credit card statements.
 You should also hold on to pay stubs so that you can use them to verify the accuracy of your Form W-2 when tax season arrives, as discussed above.

 Items like your annual tax return should be filed away and kept for at least seven years, as the IRS has seven years to conduct an audit.
 Your pay stubs will come in very handy if the IRS does an audit, as income that is under-reported has an increased penalty during an audit.